Stage 1: Self-Discovery | Life Philosophy

 (5) At the end, help me refine my list into a "Resilient Operating System."
 Give me a final version of each principle that includes a "Counter-Statement" (e.g., "I value X, even when it leads to Y").

 One scenario at a time.
-Be provocative and skeptical.
+Be provocative and sceptical.
 Your goal isn't to validate me, but to make sure these principles can survive a crisis.

 Write a paragraph that captures your life philosophy as you understand it right now.
 How do you see the world?
 What do you believe about effort, people, fairness, and meaning?